 A Broadway-bred performer who leapt from the stage to define a generation of television musical drama as the fiercely ambitious Rachel Berry.

-Lea Michele's life has been, in many ways, a performance from the very start.
-A native of the Bronx, she was a working child actor on Broadway by the age of eight, absorbing the discipline and craft of live theater.
-Her breakthrough came as the rebellious Wendla in the groundbreaking rock musical 'Spring Awakening,' a role that showcased her powerful belt and raw emotional depth.
-That training ground prepared her for television immortality.
-As Rachel Berry on 'Glee,' Michele channeled the singular drive of a star-in-waiting, her vocal performances on hits like 'Don't Stop Believin'' becoming anthems.
-The role made her a household name and cemented her status as a leading voice of the show's cultural moment, bridging Broadway sophistication with pop chart success.
+Lea Michele performed on Broadway as a child actor by age eight, learning the discipline of live theater.
+Her breakthrough came playing the rebellious Wendla in the rock musical 'Spring Awakening,' where her powerful belt and raw emotional depth gained notice.
+She then played Rachel Berry on 'Glee,' a character defined by singular drive.
+Michele's vocal performances on songs like 'Don't Stop Believin'' became anthems.
+The role secured her status as a leading voice of the show's cultural moment, bridging Broadway sophistication with pop chart success.

 1981–1996